 Competitors will board an expedition ship to sail across the Drake Passage – the expedition ship will be their base for the duration of the race.

 Many competitors are raising money for charities through The Last Desert (Antarctica).

-Competitors may have the opportunity to bathe in thermal waters on Deception Island and camp on the shore of Antarctica.
+Competitors may have the opportunity to swim in the frigid Antarctica waters.

-Approximately sixty individuals are expected to compete in The Last Desert 2018 – view the competitor list for full details.
+Approximately forty individuals are expected to compete in The Last Desert 2024 – view the competitor list for full details.